Rate-Splitting Multiple Access for Semantic-Aware Networks: an Age of Incorrect Information Perspective: Problem Formulation and Proposed Solution

 \section{Problem Formulation and Proposed Solution}

-Let us assume that a sample is taken at time slot $t$ for each user and $g(X_{t,k},\hat{X}_{t,k})\neq 0$, $\forall k \in \mathcal{K}$.
+In this section, we formulate an AoII minimization problem to jointly optimize user scheduling, power allocation and precoding for an RSMA-based semantic-aware system design and propose an algorithm to solve it.
+Let us assume that a sample is taken at time slot $t$ for each user and $g(X_{t,k},\widehat{X}_{t,k})\neq 0$, $\forall k \in \mathcal{K}$.
 Transmitter aims to schedule the users for transmission at slot $t$ to minimize the AoII at slot $t+1$.
-We assume a slow process for $X_{t,k}$, so that $g(X_{t+1,k},\hat{X}_{t+1,k})=0$ if the transmission decision is given and it is successful.
-Otherwise, the transmission decision may not affect the freshness of the update and even the successfully transmitted packets become obsolete by the time they are received \cite{maatouk_2023}.
+We assume a slow process for $X_{t,k}$, so that $g(X_{t+1,k},\widehat{X}_{t+1,k})=0$ if the transmission decision is given and it is successful.
+Otherwise, the transmission decision may fail to improve the freshness of the process estimate ({\sl e.g.}, achieve $\Delta_{\mathrm{AoII},k}(X_{t+1,k}, \widehat{X}_{t+1,k}, t+1)=0$) and even the successfully transmitted packets become obsolete by the time they are received \cite{maatouk_2023}.